A-Gharibian/PhenoCard/README.md

 # Cluster Profile PhenoCard Schema

-This repository contains the formal JSON Schema definition for the **Clinical Cluster Analysis Profile Card** (`federated-profile-card/2026.3.0`).
+This repository contains the formal JSON Schema definition for the **Clinical Cluster Profile Card**.

-This schema defines a standardized container for hierarchical cluster profiles generated from federated clinical datasets.
-It bridges the gap between raw clustering outputs and downstream biomedical data tools by enforcing interoperability with **OMOP CDM, DCAT, PAV, and MINIMAR** standards.
-It is intended to be packaged alongside clinical datasets as part of an **RO-Crate**.
+This schema defines a standardized container for hierarchical cluster profiles generated from clinical datasets.
+It bridges the gap between raw clustering outputs and downstream biomedical data tools by enforcing interoperability.
+It is intended to be packaged as part of an **RO-Crate**.

 ## Repository Structure

-* `schema.json` — The core JSON Schema definition (Draft 2020-12).
+* `schema.json` — The JSON Schema definition.
 * `examples/` — Valid and invalid payload examples for testing.
 * `README.md` — This file.